Get the Facts: Why Choose Cannabis Over Opioids to Address Chronic Pain?

 - Reduced use of opioids, on average, by 64%

-While cannabis may seem like a godsend — and for many patients it is — for some it takes a little bit of trial and error to find the right cannabinoid ratio and intake method.
-Cannabis is not a single drug; it’s a highly complex plant with hundreds of cannabinoids and terpenes working together synergistically to influence its effects.
+While cannabis can be a viable alternative to objectively harmful opioids, for some patients it requires a bit of trial and error to find the right cannabinoid ratio and intake method.
+That’s in part because cannabis is not a single drug but a highly complex plant with hundreds of cannabinoids and terpenes working together synergistically to influence its effects.

-For chronic pain, we find most patients opt for products higher in THC.
-I caught up with Dr. Stephen Dahmer, Vireo’s chief medical officer, and asked him what most chronic pain patients experiences were like:
+Here at Vireo Health, our research indicates that for chronic pain, most patients opt for products higher in THC.
+Dr. Stephen Dahmer, Vireo’s chief medical officer, had this to say when asked to comment on patients’ chronic pain experiences:

-So while most patients seem to respond better to products with higher THC levels, others find a 1:1 (THC:CBD) or a high CBD product works great.
-Likewise, some people prefer inhalation (finding vaporizing delivers the fast relief).
-Others find inhalation can exacerbate their pain, and prefer oral administration (e.g. capsules or tinctures).
+While most patients seem to respond better to products with higher THC levels, others find a 1:1 (THC:CBD) or even a high-CBD product works well.
+Likewise, some people prefer inhalation, finding that vaporized or smoked cannabis delivers fast relief.
+Others find that inhalation to be unpleasant, and prefer oral administration in the form of capsules or tinctures.

-There’s no “one size fits all,” but at Vireo we developed the Vireo Spectrum™ to make it easier finding the right cannabinoid profile (cannabinoid profiles are color-coded correlating to the levels of THC and CBD).
-Dr. Dahmer explains: “[The Vireo Spectrum™] provides a visual, allowing us to maximize efficacy in terms of treatment of the symptoms that they’re bringing to the table while minimizing side effects.
+There’s no “one size fits all” when it comes to cannabis medicine, but at Vireo we developed the Vireo Spectrum™ to make it easier to find the right cannabinoid profile for you.
+The products are color-coded correlating to the levels of THC and CBD, offering a simple visual cue as to which one will best address your symptoms and conditions.

 What’s more, we have a whole team of experts at every Vireo location who are available to support you in your journey to find the right medical marijuana product for you.
 Do you have any further questions about cannabis for chronic pain or any other topics related to marijuana as medicine?
 Don’t hesitate to reach out.
 We’re always here to help.